uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

   - **dataMessageMoreInfoUrl** Sets the url of a configured `more info button`.
 Expects an array for where to find the `more info button url` in the data response from `dataUrl`.
-- **actionButton**: Used to display a call to action button and to provide the URL for a notification when clicked.
+- **actionButton**: Defines the call to action associated with the notification.
   **Required if the `messageType` is "notification".**
   - **label**: The button's text
   - **url**: The URL to go to when clicked